javierconcha/ocdb-docs/docs/source/ocdb-api-cli.md

 __Download Submission File__:

 This command will download a single submission file.
-Please be aware that the version of the file is the one of the submission status.
+Please be aware that the **version of the file is the one of the submission status**.
 Do not use this feature to download data, instead use the "get_dataset" function of the API.

 cli:
 ```bash